 - While not technically a character, the narrator from the Baldur's Gate games for PC definitely counts.
 "You must gather your party before venturing forth."
 Fortunately, there's a mod for the game which removes the voice.

-- Arcanum, where there is NO WAY to get your NPC followers to retreat.
-Even as they whine about being on the verge of death or even begging for retreat, they'll stand there and keep bashing on the enemy until they bite it.
-At least Fallout's NPCs would stop fighting and follow you if you ran far enough.
+- Where there is NO WAY to get your NPC followers to retreat.
+Even as they whine about being on the verge of death or even begging for retreat, they'll stand there and keep bashing on the enemy until they die.

 - And if given any consumables such as healing items, they'll gulp them as soon as anyone takes as much as a scratch.